 1997-12-29 Tube, You Enjoy MyselfMadison Square Garden, New York, New York

 This Tube and You Enjoy Myself from the end of the second set are pure and heavy cowfunk.
 I have never been able to get enough of this sound that was really unique to the second half of 1997.

 1997-08-17 Down with Disease -> Bathtub GinLoring Commerce Centre, Limestone, Maine

-This Bathtub Gin is described by Phish fans as the superlative example of hose; that point where the band is playing a major-key jam so well that they appear to be hosing the audience with musical euphoria.
+This Bathtub Gin from The Great Went festival is described by Phish fans as the superlative example of hose; that point where the band is playing a major-key jam so well that they appear to be hosing the audience with musical euphoria.
 But I'm particularly drawn to this Down with Disease, which jumps effortlessly through several of Phish's 97 jamming styles.

 2014-07-13 Chalk Dust Torture -> Light -> TweezerRandall's Island, New York, New York

 The Chalk Dust Torture takes center stage in this mindblowing jam segment from 2014.
 This jam soars for 28:30 minutes, and alternate between major-key soloing and chordwork by Anastasio.